deechris27/Ai/README.md

 23. Article writer that creates article based on the context, tone and length given.

 24. A resume critique that takes your resume and the job description of the position, suggests changes to make it ATS friendly.

+25. Langraph - ProductManagerAgent - A multi-agent system that understands product management commands and performs CRUD operations on a backend / simulated DB using Gemini.

+26. Langraph - DocumentAnalystAgent - A multi agent system that accepts PDF documents extracts key sections like experience, tech skills, project summaries supports CRUD operations on a structured summary(dict or JSON), Langraph loop to allow multi step input, Analyser agent to extract data via Gemini, Intent parser ("Experience", "Skill"), PDF loader (pdf plumber).

+    --> To start 25, 26 Run uvicorn app.main:app --reload
+    --> Hit endpoints /upload with body file->your_resume.pdf --> Hit endpoint /chat with body {"query": "your query on resume"} to get details from resume